Non-Google Link Building for Search Emancipated Optimization

 Also it’s a good way to prepare for hacking attempts etc, when you have a mirror at least for your best pieces of work.

 Writing together: You can still write something together with others.
 Even WordPress is an easy tool to enable several authors to add to one piece but you can’t edit at the same time without deleting passages.

 There are so called CVS (Concurrent Version System) tools for programming and groupware tools for collaboration that should enable working on one text as well.

 Ultimately you don’t need fancy tool.
 You can cooperate on a text via mail as well as long as everybody is responsible just for her/his own part.
 Think group interviews if you still can’t imagine what I mean.

 Niche communities – Newsgroups do not exist anymore and forums have replaced to some extent.
 The best way to share links IMHO are niche communities though.

-For the SEO industry and beyond there is Inbound for example.
-For web developers there, for designers there are several.
+For the marketers and beyond there is Growth Hackers for example.
+For startups there is Product Hunt.

-For those niches there is no lively niche community site you can create one of use forums instead.
+For many niches there is no lively niche community site you can create one of use forums instead.
 Do not flood them with your links though, neither the communities nor the forums.

 Give first to get later.
-For example I never submit my own postings to Inbound.
-In case they are relevant other community members do it for me.
+For example I rarely submitted my own postings to niche sites.
+In case they were relevant other community members did it for me.

 Do you remember the early days of the Web?
 Tell me how you got traffic before search engines and Google.
 I will follow up with more Search Emancipated Optimization techniques.